Otōtojima

 Otōtojima, Otōto-jima, or Otōto Jima (弟島, meaning Younger Brother Island), is an uninhabited island in the Chichijima archipelago of Japan's Ogasawara Islands.
-During the Meiji and Taishō eras between 50-100 people lived on the island, but it was deserted in 1944.
+During the Meiji and Taishō eras between 50 and 100 people lived on the island, but it was deserted in 1944.
 The island is off-limits for tourists.

 History

 The island was first named Otōtojima in 1675 by Shimaya Ichizaemon who was leading an expedition for the Tokugawa Shogunate to map the at the time uninhabited Chichijima islands.
 In 1850 the island was given the name "Stapleton Island" by a party sent by United States Navy Officer Matthew C. Perry.
 The first people settled on the island in 1887.
 These islanders raised sheep and pigs which grazed on cleared portions of the island.
 At some point before 1915, a school, Omura Elementary School, was built, and it can still be found on the island.
 The main settlement on the island was called Ichinotani (一ノ谷) and also had a post office.
 The island was evacuated in 1944 due to World War II and has remained uninhabited since then.